-13. Board Committee Meetings.
+12. Board Committee Meetings.

 The Chairman should regularly consult with Committee chairs to obtain their insights and to optimize Committee performance.
 Committee meetings shall include any participants the Committee deems appropriate and shall be of sufficient duration and scheduled at such times as the Committee deems appropriate to discharge properly its responsibilities.
-The Committee chairs, in consultation with the Chairman, Chief Financial Officer and Chief Legal Officer, should establish the frequency and length of Committee meetings.
+The Committee chairs, in consultation with the Chairman, Chief Executive Officer, Chief Financial Officer, Chief Legal Officer and Chief Risk Officer, as applicable, should establish the frequency and length of Committee meetings.

-14. Development of Committee Agenda.
+13. Development of Committee Agendas and Meeting Schedules.

-The Committee chairs, working with the Chairman, should establish Committee agendas for the year.
-All standing Committees should meet regularly during the year and receive reports from Company personnel on developments affecting the Committee's work.
+The Committee chairs, in consultation with the Chairman, should establish the Committee agendas and schedules for Committee meetings.
+Each standing Committee should meet as provided for in its respective charter during the year and, as necessary, receive reports from Company personnel on developments affecting the Committee's work.

-15. Selection of Agenda Items and Meeting Schedule for Board Meetings.
+14. Selection of Agenda Items and Meeting Schedules for Board Meetings.

-The Chairman, in consultation with members of the Board, should establish the agendas and schedules for Board meetings.
-The Lead Director shall advise the Chairman regarding Board meeting agendas and as to the appropriate schedule of Board meetings and may request inclusion of additional agenda items.
+The Chairman, in consultation with directors, should establish the agendas and schedules for Board meetings.
+The Lead Director shall approve Board meeting agendas and the schedule of Board meetings and may request inclusion of additional agenda items.

-16. Distribution of Materials for Board Meetings.
+15. Distribution of Materials for Board Meetings.

-The Board believes it is critical for members to have materials on topics to be discussed sufficiently in advance of meeting date and for Board members to be kept abreast of developments between Board meetings.
-The Company regularly informs Board members of Company and competitive developments and currently distributes, a week in advance, written materials for use at Board meetings.
-The Lead Director shall advise the Chairman of the Board's informational needs.
+The Board believes it is critical for directors to have materials on topics to be discussed sufficiently in advance of the meeting date and for directors to be kept abreast of developments between Board meetings.
+The Company regularly informs directors of Company and competitive developments and currently distributes, approximately a week in advance, written materials for use at regularly scheduled Board meetings.

-17. Attendance of Non-Directors at Board Meetings.
+16. Attendance of Non-Directors at Board Meetings.

 The Board believes that attendance of key executive officers augments the meeting process.
-The Company's Chief Financial Officer and Chief Legal Officer regularly attend all scheduled Board meetings.
-The Chairman encourages these persons to respond to questions posed by Board members relating to their areas of expertise.
-Such persons do not attend Executive Sessions, Non-Employee Director Sessions or Independent Director Sessions, either of the Board or any Committee thereof, unless requested.
+The Company's President, Chief Risk Officer, Chief Financial Officer and Chief Legal Officer regularly attend all scheduled Board meetings, at the invitation of the Board.
+The Chief Executive Officer encourages these persons to respond to questions posed by directors relating to their areas of expertise.
+Such persons do not attend Executive Sessions, Non-Management Director Sessions or Independent Director Sessions, either of the Board or any Committee thereof, unless requested.

-The Board also believes that Presidents of the Company's operating units and other officers can assist the Board with its deliberations and provide critical insights and analysis, particularly when the Board hears presentations on the business plan for the upcoming year.
+The Board also believes that the heads of the Company's operating units and other officers can assist the Board with its deliberations and provide critical insights and analysis, particularly when the Board hears presentations on the business plan for the upcoming year.
 Attendance of such officers allows the most knowledgeable and accountable executives to communicate directly with the Board.
 It also provides the Board direct access to individuals critical to the Company's succession planning.

-18. Board Access to Senior Management and Employees.
+17. Board Access to Senior Management and Employees.

-Board members have complete and open access to senior members of management and other employees of the Company.
-The Company's practice is to have the business unit Presidents present their annual plan to the Board for review and approval.
-The Chairman invites key employees to attend Board sessions at which the Chairman believes they can meaningfully contribute to Board discussion.
+Directors have complete and open access to senior members of management and other employees of the Company.
+The Company's practice is to have the heads of the business units present their annual plan to the Board for review and approval.
+The Chief Executive Officer, in consultation with the Chairman, invites key employees to attend Board sessions at which the Chief Executive Officer believes they can meaningfully contribute to Board discussion.

-19. Board Compensation.
+18. Board Compensation.